khkhiu/khkhiu.github.io/_posts/2021-09-07-SP-CentCount.md

 <cite><a href="https://opencv.org/about/">opencv.org/about/</a></cite>
 {: .notice--info}

-Using OpenCV and python, the team achieved the aim using OpenCV and python.
-The way that the team achieved the aim and how the algorithm can be found within the source code in github.
+Using OpenCV and python, the team achieved the aim.
+How the algorithm works specifically can be found within the source code itself.

 ***